Mexico Builds Cemetery For Unidentified Victims Of Violence - UrduPoint

 More than 15,000 people were murdered in Ciudad Juarez between 2008 and 2019, including 1,497 last year, according to official figures.

-The cemetery will cover 50,000 square miles, have a visual identification area, a body preparation area, and six funeral cold rooms for 300 corpses.
+The cemetery will cover 50,000 square meters, have a visual identification area, a body preparation area, and six funeral cold rooms for 300 corpses.

 Some 2,400 burial niches are reserved for temporarily storing bodies.